nathangreen2021/cloudmanagement-integrations/Terraform/Terraform_Azure_Sample/README.md

     * Binary path for this sample:  "C:\terraform\terraform.exe"
     * https://learn.hashicorp.com/tutorials/terraform/cloud-login
     * You may need to copy your Terraform Cloud token to C:\Users\CommanderService\AppData\Roaming\terraform.d for Commander to be able to connect to TFCloud.
-* AWS Powershell module installed on the Commander Server
 * Commander 9.X or higher

 Deployment workflow modules installation and setup:
 1. Ensure a credential exists in "Configuration > Credentials" for Commander API.